aghogwarts/aghogwarts/README.md

 ---
 <br>

-I am Ansh Goyal, currently a high school student who is preparing to pursue Engineering in Computer Sciences.
+I am Ansh Goyal, currently a Undergrad student pursuing Computer Engineering at Manipal Institute of Technology, Manipal

 - Own and develop multiple Discord Bots with unique features for servers that I like.
 - Love vibing to music, reading Novels and anything about Tech